Just like its name, dental bridges are dental works that bridge the gap between teeth caused by one or multiple missing teeth.

 During the second visit, the permanent dental bridge should be ready.
 Your dentist would remove the temporary bridge and place the new permanent bridge.
 Your dentist will also check to see if the permanent bridge fits properly and if necessary, adjustments will be made to achieve a proper fit.

-There is no fixed cost for dental bridges treatment.
-The cost of dental bridges treatment varies based on the type of dental bridge chosen, the preferred material, and the area where the dental of the country in which the procedure is performed.
+There is no fixed cost of dental bridges treatment.
+The cost of dental bridges treatment varies based on the types of dental bridges chosen, the preferred material, and the area where the dental of the country in which the procedure is performed.
 More so, most dental insurance plans cover dental bridges treatments, so you may need to check with your insurance company to know if it will pay a certain part of the treatment fee.

 How Long Do Dental Bridges Last?

 Typically, fixed dental bridges should last for at least 5 to 15 years with good and proper oral care practices and regular check-ups.

 Is It Difficult to Eat with a Dental Bridge?

 One of the benefits of having a dental bridge is actually to make eating easier.
 But being a new body in your mouth, it may initially feel awkward and eating may be a bit difficult.
 But as you become used to the dental bridge, eating with the bridge shouldn’t be difficult anymore.
 However, it is advisable to start with soft foods and foods cut into small bits during the first few days after the treatment.

 Will Dental Bridges Change the Way I Speak?

 When you have a missing tooth or teeth, it may be difficult to speak clearly.
 However, having a dental bridge proper fixed will help you to speak properly.
 Hence, dental bridges will only change the way you speak to better.